Stam Lounger

 How might we modernize a classic profile and optimize it for flat packaging?

-What if Mart Stam lived in the era of CNC routing?
+What if Mart Stam designed for CNC routing?

 How would have the famous cantilever chair have looked if designed to be manufactured from plywood cut on a 3-axis CNC router?